Next: Pointers, Previous: Multithreaded programming, Up: Gnuastro library [Contents][Index]

 will be read as a floating point (single-precision).

-For the ranges acceptable by each type see Numeric data types.
-For integers, the range is clear, but for floating point types, this function will count the number of significant digits and determine if the given string is single or double precision as described in that section.
+For floating point types, this function will count the number of significant digits and determine if the given string is single or double precision as described in Numeric data types.